So you want to share your articles on social media, but don't get a nice, large link preview? This can happen for

 Check your Open Graph / Twitter Card metatags

-Are you sure you implemented your Open Graph and Twitter Card images correctly?
+Are you sure you implemented your Open Graph or Twitter Card images correctly?
 If you need help with defining the metadata you need, check our article How to get large Facebook and Twitter link thumbnails!

 Check your Placid setup

-Please also check if you followed all the steps outlined in our Starter Guide for your integration.
+Please also check if you followed all the steps outlined in our Starter Guides for your integration.

 Check the Placid image generation status

 It could be that your image is still in the queue to being generated by Placid.
-You can check the status in the Images tab in Placid or in the Dashboard.
+You can check the status in the Log tabs in Placid or in the Dashboard.
 Alternatively, you can check by opening the image URL.
 If it's still in the generation queue, you will see a message appear that tells you that.

 Placid WordPress Integration: Check for interfering plugins